Beginner 6U

 - You can

-anticipate each practice/game should last approximately 1 hour.
+anticipate each practice/game should last approximately 1-1/2 hours.

 Expectations

-NHAA Believes strongly in keeping things simple when teaching the game of
+NHAA believes strongly in keeping things simple when teaching the game of

 baseball and softball.
 With that in mind we have developed five goal areas for